jangwool/HomeMortgageCalculator/README.md

 ## Authors: Inti Espejo & James Jang

-<sub>This app was developed using Java and Kotlin.
-Using this app, the user can enter their loan amount, period, interest rate, and down payment in order to calculate their amortization schedule.</sub>
+This app was developed using Java and Kotlin.
+Using this app, the user can enter their loan amount, period, interest rate, and down payment in order to calculate their amortization schedule.